alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

             DefineOutput(1, TList::Class());
         }
 ```
-As you see, n the constructor, we **initialize** members to their **default** values. **Always** initialize members to default values (and pointers to `nullptr`).
+As you see, in the constructor, we **initialize** members to their **default** values. **Always** initialize members to default values (and pointers to `nullptr`).
 If you fail to do so, values contained by the members will be random, which can lead to unexpected behavior of your code.

 {% challenge " Undefined behavior " %}
 You have written a small function